influxdata/telegraf/plugins/processors/starlark/README.md

 ### Common Questions

+**What's the performance cost to using Starlark?**

+In local tests, it takes about 1µs (1 microsecond) to run a modest script to process one metric.
+This is going to vary with the size of your script, but the total impact is minimal.
+At this pace, it's likely not going to be the bottleneck in your Telegraf setup.

 **How can I drop/delete a metric?**

 If you don't return the metric it will be deleted.
 Usually this means the